Filters /

 When filtering by taxonomy, the key parameter must be the taxonomy slug value.

-The code snippet above will get only the child terms of 18 and order the actor terms in ascending order by URL slug.
+The following code snippet will get the terms of the movie post type and order terms in ascending order by URL slug.

 Note: The taxonomy query uses the core WordPress function get_terms – all accepted arguments can be used in this filter.